goodari/measurement-app/README.md

 No CI/CD.
 For this app there was no time to setup CI pipelines to run tests automatically, and obviously as the app has not been deployed anywhere there is no CD either.

+For demo purposes the measurement is thought as an asyncronous action, so response from back end after the measurement is required before front end state is updated.
+That might make the app look like it is behaving weirdly, as creating a measurement puts the front end in "loading" state for a moment.

 ## Development

 ### Front end